neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/challenges-shell-basics.md

 ## Treasure Hunt

 Open **iTerm** and navigate to the folder you want to use for all your projects (create it if nessesary).
-Use the following command to download the challange files:
+Use the following command to download the challenge files:

 > 💡 This command will ask you for permission to download ghcd.
 This is a tool that we use to
 > download challenges from GitHub to your computer.
 Press <kbd>Enter</kbd> to confirm the download.